biomedical-cybernetics/projection-separability-indices/README.md

 ### Python package

-If you are a Python user, you may want to check out our python package [psis](https://pypi.org/project/psis/).
+If you are a Python user, check out our Python package [psis](https://pypi.org/project/psis/).
 The development of this Python wrapper is hosted in this repository [biomedical-cybernetics/pypsis](https://github.com/biomedical-cybernetics/pypsis); thus, please report any issues or questions regarding this wrapper there.

 ### Datasets